-Notice of the Company's Annual General Meeting, convened for Wednesday 14 February 2024, at 10.00 a.m., is set out on page 54 of this report.
-Explanatory Notes giving further information about the proposed resolutions are set out on page 55.
+The Company's Annual General Meeting will be held on Wednesday 14 February 2024, at 10.00 a.m.

 Conflicts of Interest

 The Companies Act 2006 permits directors of public companies to authorise directors' conflicts and potential conflicts, where appropriate, where the Articles of Association contain a provision to this effect.
 The Company's Articles contain such a provision.